mort8088/mort8088.com/content/homelab/server-lockdown/index.md

 This tutorial presents the bare minimum needed to harden a Linux server.
 Additional security layers can and should be enabled depending on how a server is used.
 These layers can include things like individual application configurations, intrusion detection software, and enabling access controls, e.g., two-factor authentication.

-That's it for today's tutorial.
-Next we'll set-up docker.
+That's it for today, next we'll set-up an external Hard drive to hold all our data.
 If you have any questions or feedback, feel free to leave a comment below.
 And don't forget to subscribe to the blog so you'll know when I post the next exciting installment.

+[^1]: [Ed25519](https://linux-audit.com/using-ed25519-openssh-keys-instead-of-dsa-rsa-ecdsa/) In public-key cryptography, Edwards-curve Digital Signature Algorithm (EdDSA) is a digital signature scheme using a variant of Schnorr signature based on twisted Edwards curves.
+It is designed to be faster than existing digital signature schemes without sacrificing security.
+[^2]: [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) In cryptography and computer security, a man-in-the-middle attack is a cyberattack where the attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other, as the attacker has inserted themselves between the two parties.